SEO / Editorial

 This aligns with what semantic SEO already teaches.
 Structure matters more than volume.
 A website does not need 200 thin pages covering every long-tail keyword.
 It needs enough well-organized pages to clearly communicate what the business does, where it operates, who it serves, and what makes it credible.

 Google also confirms that AI systems understand synonyms and general meanings.
 A business does not need separate pages for “web designer Seattle” and “website designer in Seattle” and “Seattle web design services.”
 The system already knows these mean the same thing.
-The investment is not in keyword coverage.
 The investment is in a website built around clarity.

 Schema